ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 An advantage is that a lab is entirely self-contained.
-However, this approach creates a challenge: you have to add many escapes in various places.
+However, this approach creates a challenge: you have to add many escapes in various places because of JSON, and there's also a risk that the enclosing HTML could become a problem
-E.g., an &lt; in the material could misinterpreted as a tag.
+(e.g., an &lt; in the material could misinterpreted as a tag).
 This is especially a problem with JSON, where \ and " must be escaped all over.
 JSON is also rather wordy (e.g., you have to quote field names).
 JSON is well-known and easily supported, which is why we started there.

 An alternative would be to store such metadata in a separate file.
+That would prevent the HTML confusion at least, and it would mean that tools for editing the overall format (e.g., JSON) would work well.

-If we do that, we might want to change the format.
+We might also want to change the format from JSON.
 JSON is very wordy and forces many escapes, making it a problem for our use case.
 It's easy to *use* (because a JSON reader is built-in), but we might want to look for alternatives.